MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 #### How does this affect you or your users?

-If you're using APP on any device that's running Android version 8.x or earlier, or you decide to enroll any device that's running Android version 8.x or earlier, these devices will no longer be supported for APP.
+If you're using app protection policies (APP) on any device that's running Android version 8.x or earlier, or you decide to enroll any device that's running Android version 8.x or earlier, these devices will no longer be supported for APP.

 APP policies will continue to be applied to devices running Android 6.x to Android 8.x.
 But if you have problems with an Office app and APP, support will request that you update to a supported Office version for troubleshooting.
 To continue to receive support for APP, update your devices to Android version 9 (Pie) or later, or replace them with a device on Android version 9.0 or later before October 1, 2021.